skewballfox/journaling_tools/Readme.md

 perhaps build a relational database around keeping this and other self-tracking data organized.

+move my writing templates to my ~/Templates Directory and symlink it(makes more sense to me than having them in my directory for coding).

+rewrite the systemd script to create user specific services rather than system-wide services.
+For one, it means the script no longer needs to be run with sudo.
+Second, if you are in a multi-user environment I don't think other users would appreciate this.

+if possible, I would like to condense this down to one service which is passed variables to indicate the file name when launched by specified timers.
+This may not be in the realm of possibility or may take more effort than having damn near identical services per target.

+may set the editor to use(with different commandline arguments) in an environment variable, as in leau of the above possiblity this would reduce the amount of changes you needed to make if you wanted to switch to a different editor/setup.

 ## Install

-If you use systemd all you need to do after downloading this repository is run the populate script with sudo permissions. if you are not on arch you will likely have to change the default location of the code command
+If you use systemd all you need to do after downloading this repository is run the populate script (currently with sudo permissions). the systemd services are set to use kakoune at the moment, but I've used them with both vscode and gxi.